ryan2625/ESP32-CC1101/README.md

 # 5. Register Access in the CC1101

 ### SPI accessible types
 The CC1101 exposes three main SPI-accessible types: configuration registers, status registers, and command strobes.
 Configuration registers (0x00–0x2E) are read/write and control radio parameters like frequency, modulation, and packet behavior.
 Status registers (0x30–0x3D when accessed with Burst=1) are read-only and report internal state information such as PARTNUM, VERSION, RSSI, and FIFO status.
 Command strobes (0x30–0x3D when accessed with Burst=0) are not registers, but actually single-byte instructions that immediately trigger actions inside the radio, such as reset (SRES), enter RX (SRX), enter TX (STX), or flush FIFOs (SFTX/SFRX).
-See datasheet for multi-byte applicable sections.
+See the datasheet sections on FIFO and burst transfers for multi-byte transactions

 The CC1101 will always respond with a Chip Status Byte when it receives data from the master.
 Since the SPI protocol is a full duplex, the slave can only send bits while the master clocks it.

 > For more information, see sections 10.1 and 10.2 on the CC1101 datasheet.
-Further reading about the SPI protocol is recommended if a full-duplex is confusing.
+Further reading about the SPI protocol is recommended if a full-duplex SPI is unfamiliar.
 ### Expected Transmit Format
 The CC1101 does not have separate phases for sending bytes (no separate command phase, address phase, etc).
 It shifts a single bit in and out of the MISO and MOSI lines every clock pulse.
 The CC1101 expects our transmit buffer to follow this format: